 1404 18th Ave, 271-4430, newcitytheater.org

-Sinner Saint Burlesque (Ongoing): A vaudeville-inspired burlesque show featuring a rotating cast of starlets.
+The Sinner Saint Burlesque Revue (Ongoing): A vaudeville-inspired burlesque show featuring a rotating cast of starlets.

 1114 Howell St, 233-9873, rebarseattle.com